cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

+- The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
+- The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
+- The `nextSequenceAck`, stored separately, tracks the sequence number for the next packet to be acknowledged.
+// Note do we need to keep the version in the end?
+Should this be just the protocol version?
+- The `version` string stores an opaque channel version, which is agreed upon during the handshake.
+This can determine module-level configuration such as which packet encoding is used for the channel.
+This version is not used by the core IBC protocol.
+If the version string contains structured metadata for the application to parse and interpret, then it is considered best practice to encode all metadata in a JSON struct and include the marshalled string in the version field.

-NOTE - Do we want to keep an upgrade spec to specify how to change the client and so on?
+// NOTE - Do we want to keep an upgrade spec to specify how to change the client and so on?
+Probably unnecessary, just showing here how to do that would be enough.

 See the [upgrade spec](../../ics-004-channel-and-packet-semantics/UPGRADES.md) for details on `upgradeSequence`.

 A `Packet`, in the interblockchain communication protocol, is a particular interface defined as follows: